What is Population Genomics?

 “Population health” was first defined in the American Journal of Public Health in 2003 as the health outcomes of a group of individuals, including the distribution of such outcomes within the group.
 The authors argued that the field of population health included health outcomes, patterns of health determinants, and policies and interventions that link these two.

-When these two concepts are combined with a highly evolving healthcare ecosystem, advances in DNA sequencing technology and new value-based payment models, the result is population genomics.
-The National Human Genome Institute has developed a broad research definition which defines population genomics as “the application of genomic technologies to understand populations of organisms.”
-But while the idea of studying genomics to learn more about populations has its origins in research, over the last decade, the clinical applications of genetics have remained limited to individual cases in rare disease, oncology, obstetrics and gynecology and more recently in behavioral health and psychiatry with pharmacogenomics, which studies how a person’s genes affect how they respond to medication.
+When these two concepts are combined with a highly evolving healthcare ecosystem, advances in DNA sequencing technology, and new value-based payment models, the result is population genomics.
+The National Human Genome Institute has developed a broad research definition that defines population genomics as “the application of genomic technologies to understand populations of organisms.”
+But while the idea of studying genomics to learn more about populations has its origins in research, over the last decade, the clinical applications of genetics have remained limited to individual cases in rare diseases, oncology, obstetrics, and gynecology and more recently in behavioral health and psychiatry with pharmacogenomics, which studies how a person’s genes affect how they respond to medication.

 So that brings us back to the original question, and perhaps an expanded version – what is population genomics?
 And how can population genomics be applied in the broader clinical setting?